ebattistella/auto_classify/README.md

 This code provides different functions essential when performing feature selection and classification.
 In addition, it provides snippets to use the autoML technique TPOT and the distance learning method GHOST, compute and plot Shap values and perform ensemble feature selection.
+To reproduce the results of the article Improving the Performance and Interpretability on Medical Datasets using Graphical Ensemble Feature Selection use the main file in the folder PipelineClassification with the data described in the article.
+Alternatively, a samll toy dataset is provided by default to experiment the code.
+A requirement.txt file descibes the versions of packages needed to run the code, it can be leverage with conda as describved in the header of the file.

 Regarding feature selection:
 - Feature_Selection: contains a pipeline to perform a feature filtering through an ANOVA test, to use common correlation for selecting relevant features, and to tune and perform a selection relying on classifier-based feature selectors.
 It also implements several ensemble techniques for feature selection based on the feature prevalence, co-selection graph or co-importance graph.